graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/known-issues.md

             string => new GraphQLTypeReference("Widget"), // reference by name (newing each time is not nessessary) _ => null,
         };

-    }
+        // solution 3: remove ResolveType and rely on IObjectGraphType.IsTypeOf of each union member type }
 }
 ```